Arthelh/NCNF/summaries/sprint2.md

 # Keran (scrum master)

-I tested the creation of an social which was implemented by David.
+I tested the creation of an event which was implemented by David.
 The testing was split into two tasks.
 First, the input validator for the fields was unit tested because this task was extracted in a class that can be used to validate any field.
-Then an instrumented test checks that a user can successfully create an social or see the appropriate errors in the form.
+Then an instrumented test checks that a user can successfully create an event or see the appropriate errors in the form.

 The challenges were the use of Expresso to fill in form, especially for date picker and spinner, and the refactor of the input validator to separate the logic part of the UI one.